-The Company followed the transition provision in IFRS 16 and the date of initial application was 1 January 2019.
+The Group followed the transition provision in IFRS 16 and the date of initial application was 1 January 2019.
 The impacts arising from the adoption of IFRS 16 are summarized as follows:

-- A. Please refer to Note 4 for the accounting policies before or after 1 January 2019. - B. For the definition of a lease, the Company elected not to reassess whether a contract was, or contained, a lease on 1 January 2019.
-The Company was permitted to apply IFRS 16 to contracts that were previously identified as leases applying IAS 17 and IFRIC 4 but not to apply IFRS 16 to contracts that were not previously identified as containing a lease applying IAS 17 and IFRIC 4.
-That is, for contracts entered into (or changed) on or after 1 January 2019, the Company needs to assess whether contacts are, or contain, leases applying IFRS 16.
+- A. Please refer to Note 4 for the accounting policies before or after 1 January 2019. - B. For the definition of a lease, the Group elected not to reassess whether a contract was, or contained, a lease on 1 January 2019.
+The Group was permitted to apply IFRS 16 to contracts that were previously identified as leases applying IAS 17 and IFRIC 4 but not to apply IFRS 16 to contracts that were not previously identified as containing a lease applying IAS 17 and IFRIC 4.
+That is, for contracts entered into (or changed) on or after 1 January 2019, the Group needs to assess whether contacts are, or contain, leases applying IFRS 16.
 When compared with IAS 17, IFRS 16 provides that a contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-The Company assessed most of the contracts are, or contain, leases and no significant impact arose. - C. The Company is a lessee and elects not to restate comparative information in accordance with the transition provision in IFRS 16.
-Instead, the Company recognized the cumulative effect of initially applying IFRS 16 as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at the date of initial application.
+The Group assessed most of the contracts are, or contain, leases and no significant impact arose.

-(Expressed in Thousands of New Taiwan Dollars Unless Otherwise Specified)
+Notes to Consolidated Financial Statements (Continued) (Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)